The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Introduction and overview

-There exist (at least) two candidates for such weakened versions of equivalences in $\scH_\infty$.
+There exist (at least) two candidates for such weakened versions of equivalences in $\scH$.
 First, in~\cite{MW:Mumford,GMTW} a notion of weak equivalence has been introduced on sheaves on $\Mfd$ as follows: let $\Delta_e^k \cong \RN^k$ denote the smooth extended (affine) $k$-simplex.
-Extending the usual face and degeneracies of the topological standard simplices, this gives rise to a cosimplicial cartesian space $\Delta_e \colon \bbDelta \to \Cart \subset \Mfd$.
+Extending the usual face and degeneracy maps of the topological standard simplices, this gives rise to a cosimplicial cartesian space $\Delta_e \colon \bbDelta \to \Cart \subset \Mfd$.
 Via precomposition, this induces a functor from (pre)sheaves on manifolds to simplicial sets.
 In~\cite{MW:Mumford,GMTW}, a morphism of sheaves is considered a weak equivalence of (pre)sheaves whenever it becomes a weak equivalence of simplicial sets under this functor.
-We adapt this to our set-up as follows: for technical reasons, we work with presheaves on cartesian spaces rather than manifolds, and we work with simplicial (pre)sheaves instead of ordinary (pre)sheaves.
+We adapt this to our set-up as follows: for technical reasons, we work with presheaves on cartesian spaces rather than manifolds, and we work with \textit{simplicial} (pre)sheaves instead of ordinary (pre)sheaves.
 Let $\delta \colon \bbDelta \to \bbDelta \times \bbDelta$ denote the diagonal functor.
-We define the \emph{smooth singular complex functor}
+We define the \emph{smooth singular complex functor} as the composite

-where the first functor evaluates $F \in \scH_\infty$ on the extended simplices to obtain a bisimplicial set, of which the second functor then takes the diagonal.
-Let $S_e^{-1}(W_\sSet)$ denote the class of morphisms in $\scH_\infty$ that are mapped to a weak equivalence by $S_e$.
-The formal generalisation of the homotopy theory from~\cite{MW:Mumford,GMTW} is then the localisation
+where the first functor evaluates $F \in \scH$ on the extended simplices to obtain a bisimplicial set, of which the second functor then takes the diagonal.
+Let $S_e^{-1}(W_\sSet)$ denote the class of morphisms in $\scH$ that are mapped to a weak equivalence by $S_e$.
+The generalisation to \textit{simplicial} presheaves of the homotopy theory from~\cite{MW:Mumford,GMTW} is then the left Bousfield localisation

-The second notion of weak equivalence in $\scH_\infty$ is motivated by motivic homotopy theory (see~\cite{Voevodsky:A1_HoThy,MV:A1-HoThy_of_Schemes,DLORV:Motivic_HoThy}, for instance).
-Let $I$ denote the class of all morphisms in $\scH_\infty$ of the form $c \times \RN \to c$, where $c$ ranges over all objects in $\Cart$, and where the morphism is the identity on $c$ and collapses $\RN$ to the point.
-The localisation
+The second notion of weak equivalence in $\scH$ is motivated by motivic homotopy theory (see~\cite{Voevodsky:A1_HoThy,MV:A1-HoThy_of_Schemes,DLORV:Motivic_HoThy}, for instance).
+Let $I$ denote the class of all morphisms in $\scH$ of the form $c \times \RN \to c$, where $c$ ranges over all objects in $\Cart$, and where the morphism is the identity on $c$ and collapses $\RN$ to the point.
+The left Bousfield localisation